 Condition B22:

-Condition B23.
-Data assurance requirements
+Condition B23: Data Assurance Requirements Introduction

-Introduction

-This condition requires the licensee to undertake processes and activities for the purpose of reducing the risk, and subsequent impact and consequences, of any inaccurate or incomplete reporting, or any misreporting, of information to the Authority.
+This condition sets out the processes and activities the licensee must undertake to reduce the risk, and subsequent impact and consequences, of any inaccurate or incomplete reporting, or any misreporting, of information to the Authority.

-This condition comes into effect in this licence on the earlier of:

-the date on which a data assurance direction in accordance with the provisions of Part B below has effect; and

-1 April 2015.
+It outlines the process the Authority will follow in issuing and amending the Data Assurance Guidance.

-Part A: Licensee’s obligations under this condition
+Part A: Licensee’s obligations

 The licensee must:

-comply with the provisions of the Data Assurance Guidance (“the DAG”), being a document that will be incorporated into this licence condition by way of licence modification, the scope and contents of which are set out in Part C of this condition, as if it were a condition of this licence;
+comply with the provisions of the Data Assurance Guidance;

-subject to paragraph 4, where required to provide data under the provisions of this licence, provide accurate and complete data;
+where required to provide Data under the provisions of this licence, provide Data which complies with the requirements set out in the Data Assurance Guidance;

-carry out a risk assessment in accordance with such provisions and timescales as are specified for that purpose in the DAG, and ensure that it has used its best endeavours to mitigate such risks as it has identified in that assessment;
+carry out a Risk Assessment in accordance with such provisions and timescales as are specified for that purpose in the Data Assurance Guidance, and ensure that it has used its best endeavours to mitigate such risks as it has identified in that assessment;

-if directed by the Authority, procure an independent review of its data assurance activities in accordance with such provisions and timescales as are specified for that purpose in the DAG; and
+if directed by the Authority, procure an independent review of its Data Assurance Activities in accordance with such provisions and timescales as are specified for that purpose in the Data Assurance Guidance; and

-provide to the Authority, in accordance with such provisions and timescales as are specified for that purpose in the DAG, reports that variously contain:
+provide to the Authority, in accordance with such provisions and timescales as are specified for that purpose in the Data Assurance Guidance, reports that contain:

-the results of the licensee’s risk assessment;
+the results of the licensee’s Risk Assessment conducted under subparagraph (c);

-a description of the data assurance activities that the licensee intends to undertake concerning expected future data submissions for the relevant reporting period set out in the DAG;
+a description of the Data Assurance Activities that the licensee intends to undertake concerning expected future Data submissions for the relevant reporting period set out in the Data Assurance Guidance;

-a description of the data assurance activities undertaken by the licensee concerning previously submitted data for the relevant reporting period set out in the DAG; and
+a description of the Data Assurance Activities undertaken by the licensee concerning previously submitted Data for the relevant reporting period set out in the Data Assurance Guidance; and

-if required, the details and results of the independent review procured by the licensee of its data assurance activities.
+if required, the details and results of the independent review procured by the licensee of its Data Assurance Activities.

-Data provided to the level of accuracy and reliability required under the relevant licence condition will be considered to be accurate and complete for the purposes of this condition.

 The licensee must have in place and maintain appropriate systems, processes, and procedures to enable it to perform its obligations under paragraph 3.

-The licensee must comply with any direction given by the Authority that requires it to carry out (or, where appropriate, to procure and facilitate the carrying out of) a specific data assurance activity in accordance with the provisions of Part E.
+The licensee must comply with any direction given by the Authority that requires it to carry out (or, where appropriate, to procure and facilitate the carrying out of) a specific Data Assurance Activity in accordance with the provisions of Part C.

-Part B: Requirement for consultation before giving a direction

-A data assurance direction is of no effect unless, before issuing it, the Authority has first:

-given notice to all licensees in whose licence this condition has effect that it proposes to issue the direction:

-specifying the date on which it proposes that it should have effect;

-setting out the text of the direction and the Authority’s reasons for proposing to issue it;

-specifying the time (which must not be a period of less than 28 days from the date of the notice) within which representations or objections with respect to the proposal may be made; and

-considered any representations or objections in response to the notice that are duly made and not withdrawn.
+Part B: Data Assurance Guidance

-Part C: Scope and contents of the Data Assurance Guidance
+The Authority will issue and amend the Data Assurance Guidance by direction.

-The DAG may from time to time be revised by the Authority under Part D of this condition.
+The Authority will publish the Data Assurance Guidance on the Authority’s Website.